1platform/onebe/docs/interfaces/custom.IInitOptions.md

 • `Optional` **currentDir**: `string`

 The folder in which the application runs.
+Based on this folder, some configuration for various other files and subsystems is generated and used.
+For example, the Configuration loader and Internationalisation file loader are started and made to look for various files starting from the current folder.

 ___